irace/BRYSoundEffectPlayer/README.md

 # BRYSoundEffectPlayer

 Convenience wrapper around some of Apple's Audio Service functions used for playing sound effects.
+To see an application built on top of `BRYSoundEffectPlayer`, check out [soundboard](https://github.com/irace/soundboard).

 ## Installation

 Via [CocoaPods](http://cocoapods.org), of course:

-    pod install BRYSoundEffectsPlayer
+    pod install BRYSoundEffectPlayer

 ## Usage